badimirzai/robotics-verifier-cli/CONTRIBUTING.md

-# Contributing to Architon CLI
+# Contributing to Robotics verifier CLI

 Thank you for considering contributing.
 This project is early stage and focused on correctness, clarity, and predictable behavior.